containers/ocicrypt/README.md

 ## Security Issues

 We consider security issues related to this library critical.
 Please report and security related issues by emailing maintainers in the [MAINTAINERS](MAINTAINERS) file.

+## Ocicrypt Pkcs11 Support

+Ocicrypt Pkcs11 support is currently experiemental.
+For more details, please refer to the [this document](docs/pkcs11.md).